bracesdev/errtrace/README.md

 - [**Automatic**](#automatic-instrumentation):
   The errtrace CLI will automatically instrument your code.
 - [**Fast**](#performance):
-  On popular 64-bit systems, errtrace is (TODO NUMBER) faster than capturing a stack trace.
+  On popular 64-bit systems, errtrace is much faster than capturing a stack trace.

 ### Why